Varshith3603n/Email_Spam_Classifier/README.md

 # Results

+I have got better accuracy and prediction by using ETC( Extra Trees Classifier) .
+So I used ETC Classifier for the model I developed.

 The model achieves high accuracy in identifying spam emails, making it suitable for deployment in real-world scenarios.

 # Future Work